Skip to content

 • Where did the error occur?

-Observability provides "vision" for your agent.
-Without it, you can't debug problems, optimize performance, or understand agent behavior in production.
+Observability gives your agent "vision".
+Without it, you can't debug problems, optimize performance, or understand how the agent behaves in production.

 Real-World Case Study